 The Amazon Echo Show can seem confusing for those not used to smart home gadgets.
 At heart it's a smart speaker, like the Amazon Echo, but also builds in a large screen – adding in video and touch functionality alongside the Echo's usual audio capabilities.

-In contrast to the charm of the Spot, the 1st generation Echo Show was quite a hard sell at launch, shipping with an Alexa assistant that didn’t make the most of the bigger screen and having middling audio given both its price and its size.
+The 1st generation Echo Show was quite a hard sell at launch, shipping with an Alexa assistant that didn’t make the most of the bigger screen and having middling audio given both its price and its size.

 But now we've got a second generation model and Amazon has ironed out most of the issues we had with its predecessor.
 For this latest version of the Show, Amazon has well and truly gone back to the drawing board.
 And it was worth it.
 Everything about this year’s Echo Show – its design, screen and functionality – is better than ever before.